Infinite-Nomic/Infinite-Nomic/rules.md

 Once a player has cast their vote on a proposal, they may not change it.
 Players may cast their vote by reacting to the proposal with either :white_check_mark: or :negative_squared_cross_mark:.

 # Rule 9
-If two nations agree they should start a war, both enter a state of war with each other.
-Each nation has the right to establish it's own decision process on wether ir not It should go to war.
-During war each nation may wager an amount of points agreed upfront on a game decided by both of the nations , the winner receives all the points waged by both of the nations on that war.

-# Rule 10
 A player is considered inactive if they have not sent a message in any text channel within the last 7 days.
 Inactivate players are considered active again once they send a message into a text channel.

-# Rule 11
-The administrators shall maintain a public record of the global ruleset within the GitHub repository Infinite-Nomic/Infinite-Nomic.
-Each nation shall maintain a record of its local ruleset in a public, easily accessible location on the Internet.
-Each nation shall ensure that any player may easily determine the location of their local ruleset.